ScavioScavio

 Most developers complete this tutorial in 15 to 30 minutes.
 You will need a Scavio API key (free tier works) and a working Python or JavaScript environment.

 Python 3.10+.
 A Scavio API key.
 An LLM credential for clustering.
 A product category.
-A Scavio API key gives you 500 free credits per month.
+A Scavio API key gives you 50 free credits on signup.

 Scavio has a native LangChain package (langchain-scavio), an MCP server, and a plain REST API that works with any HTTP client.
 This tutorial uses the raw REST API, but you can adapt to your framework of choice.